gulp-community/gulp-less/README.md

 ## Options

 The options are the same as what's supported by the less parser.
 Please note that this plugin only generates inline sourcemaps (with `sourceMap: true`) - specifying a `sourceMapFilename` option will do nothing.

+`options.customFunctions` Define custom functions to be available within your LESS stylesheets.
+The function's name must be lowercase.
+In the definition, the first argument is the less object, and subsequent arguments are from the less function call.
+Values passed to the function are types defined within less, the return value may be either one of them or primitive.
+See the LESS documentation for more information on the available types.

 ## Error handling